lipenco/rgsoc-blog/source/posts/2013-08-29-the-code-of-impression.md

 _To sum up_:
 This time I have a beer in my fridge.
-I will open votka when the button 'download zip' gets to work.
+I will open vodka when the button 'download zip' gets to work.